PowerLoom/deploy/README.md

     - Login to docker using it: ` echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin`

-3. Run the following command and follow instructions
+3. Run the following command (ideally in a `screen`) and follow instructions

     `./build.sh`